 Hard Ferrite ceramic magnets were developed in the 60’s and today comprise 75% of world magnetic consumption.
-Despite their relatively low magnetic values, they are the most popular magnet on the market due to ready availability and relatively low cost.
+Despite their relatively low magnetic values, they are the most popular magnet on the market due to their ready availability and relatively low cost.

-Ferrite magnets main qualities:
+Ferrite magnets' main qualities: